top of page

 Action Station

-People will be able to learn more about wildlife and wildlife habitats and watch the area grow and transform into a diverse ecosystem, all while in a highly-transited urban area.
+People are able to learn more about wildlife and wildlife habitats and watch the area grow and transform into a diverse ecosystem, all while in a highly-transited urban area.

 Image by NeONBRAND